prove

 Advanced Usage

-• Proof (noun): This refers to evidence or argument that establishes a fact or the truth of something.
+• Proof (noun): Evidence or argument establishing a fact or the truth of a statement.

 Synonyms